yood2/competitive-programming-notes/patterns/cyclic_sort.md

             i += 1
     return arr
 ```
-## Finding Missing Number
+## Finding Missing or Duplicate Number
 The idea is that we sort first, than we iterate through and check that every number is in the correct place.
+If they ask for all the missing or all the duplicates, just put all the numbers in a list before returning.
 ```python
 def missing_num(nums):
     i, n = 0, len(nums)